VSI News & Research

 (The Visual Snow Initiative cannot and does not publish any research data that has not been vetted thoroughly and approved by those conducting the research.)

-Here, our team will share the latest news and updates regarding the Visual Snow Initiative, research studies, interviews, projects, as well as any additional information related to our global efforts to better understand and treat Visual Snow Syndrome.
+Here, our team will share the latest news and updates regarding the Visual Snow Initiative, research studies, interviews, projects, as well as any additional information related to our global efforts to better understand, treat, and/or cure Visual Snow Syndrome.

 Announcing: VSI & Patient Worthy Partnership